Mala9898/1DV701_pset2/README.md

 curl -F img=@tony.png http://192.168.56.101:5000/content
 ```

-see uploaded content by navigating to /content in browser
+To view uploaded content, navigate to the "/content" page in a browser.